Scan the code and download the app

 A prepaid card is a type of payment card that enables the cardholder to store funds in a pre-loaded account.
 The funds can then be used for purchases at merchants or withdrawn as cash at ATMs.
 Unlike credit cards, however, there are no interest charges associated with these transactions.

 One example is the Pyypl prepaid card, which is a virtual prepaid MasterCard that can be set up in under 2 minutes via the Pyypl app, with no paperwork requirements.
-Since it works like regular bank accounts but don't require a long list of documents, the Pyypl card makes it easier than ever before for people who may have struggled with traditional banking services to access financial products that would be otherwise out of reach due to credit history or a lack of documentation.
+Since it works like regular bank accounts but doesn't require a long list of documents, the Pyypl card makes it easier than ever before for people who may have struggled with traditional banking services to access financial products that would be otherwise out of reach due to credit history or a lack of documentation.

 A traditional bank account is any deposit or payment account held by an individual with a regulated financial institution, such as a commercial bank, credit union or savings and loan association.
 It can be used to make payments and withdrawals from your own funds, transfer funds between accounts, make payments online, and deposit checks and other documents into your account.
 You normally need a salary certificate for bank account opening in most countries around the world.